PGamerX-Legacy/Privacy/blacksheep.md

 10. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at bots@pgamerx.com or by post to:
+If you have questions or comments about this notice, you may email us at bots@pgamerx.com or by submitting an issue to:

-PGamerX Legacy
+PGamerX Legacy on Github

-__________

-__________

 If you are a resident in the European Economic Area, the "data controller" of your personal information is PGamerX Legacy.
 PGamerX Legacy has appointed Peipr Dadev to be its representative in the EEA.
-You can contact them directly regarding the processing of your information by PGamerX Legacy, by email at peipr@peiphy.xyz, by visiting http://www.peiphy.xyz, by phone at none, DM Peipr#8989 on Discord, or by post to: NA
+You can contact them directly regarding the processing of your information by email at peipr@peiphy.xyz, by visiting http://www.peiphy.xyz, or by direct messaging Peipr#8989 on Discord.

 11. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
-To request to review, update, or delete your personal information, please visit: DM Peipr#8989 or Luckie#2384
+To request to review, update, or delete your personal information, please DM Peipr#8989 or Luckie#2384